-(a)A planned exposure situation
+(a)A planned exposure situation (1.Introduction 1.20. (a))

 A planned exposure situation is a situation of exposure that arises from the planned operation of a source or from a planned activity that results in an exposure from a source.
 Since provision for protection and safety can be made before embarking on the activity concerned, the associated exposures and their likelihood of occurrence can be restricted from the outset.